 SEO should be only a part of your overall marketing efforts.
 Be sure to include your web address in all of your sales and marketing material.
 The best way to ensure a web site will attract and retain visitors is by publishing quality content.

 Contact us.
 Send us an email message and tell us a bit about your project.
-We’ll arrange a mutually convenient time for a short phone call.
+We’ll arrange a mutually convenient time for a brief phone call.
+We’ll then follow up with a detailed proposal outlining the requirements, deliverables, schedule, revisions, and fee.
+There’s no charge for this initial discussion and there’s no obligation.